 *This post contains affiliate links.
 Faith and Farmhouse is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.

-I hope you enjoyed the details of this laundry room makeover for just $325!
+I hope you enjoyed the details of Simple Farmhouse Laundry Room Makeover on a Budget !
 If you have any questions about sources or the DIY’s involved, comment below!
 Be sure to check out the other entries to the Spring 2020 One Room Challenge with Better Homes and Gardens here!